AIPMLab/AIPMLab.github.io/_pages/about.md

 **Research interest:**
 - Machine learning: I'm generally interested in designing algorithms and applications to make machine learning systems more robust, trustworthy, and responsible.
-Related topics include: robust machine learning, OOD / domain generalization, transfer learning, semi-supervised learning, federated learning, and related applications.
+Related topics include: robust machine learning, OOD / domain adaptation, transfer learning, federated learning, and related applications.
 - Vision language models: We mainly focus on understanding the potential and limitation of vision language models, especially in federated learning context.